TRC 3 ESSENTIAL GUIDE: How to prepare for TRC 3 + TRC 3 application checklist.

 TRC 3 Releases English Application, Guide, and Poster.
 Submissions for TRC 3 will be accepted through Korean Embassies / Consulates or through email from Feb.
 26th, 2026-Feb.
 25th, 2028.

--The content below is similar to our earlier blog post:
+The content below is similar to our earlier blog post:

 Preparation For Submission Of Materials To TRC 3.

-The information below is more updated.
+The information below is more updated, and may be consulted as your ESSENTIAL GUIDE.

 PAPERSLIP BLOG: INFO HUB FOR TRC 3 AND IMPORTANT NEWS UPDATES

--Much of the information below broadly applies to ALL Korean Adoptees.
+ALL Korean Adoptees.
 However, this author is a U.S. KSS (Korea Social Service) Adoptee, so some of the information below is from that perspective.
 Please feel free to broadly reference this information relative to your specific needs.

--This page is geared toward Korean Adoptees.
-We do NOT address the needs of Korean birth parents or children of Adoptees, or of anyone who is not a Korean Adoptee submitting their case to TRC 3 on this page.
+NOT address the needs of Korean birth parents or children of Adoptees, or of anyone who is not a Korean Adoptee submitting their case to TRC 3 on this page.

--We will NOT be reviewing individual Adoptees’ TRC 3 submissions.
+NOT be reviewing individual Adoptees’ TRC 3 submissions.
 However, we are happy to freely provide information in support of your INDEPENDENT submission of your case to TRC 3.
 All of our updates concerning TRC 3 will be posted here:

 PAPERSLIP BLOG: INFO HUB FOR TRC 3 AND IMPORTANT NEWS UPDATES

--You do NOT have to submit your case to TRC 3 through ANY “representative” “Korean Rights” group — we recommend for PRIVACY (and other reasons) that you submit your case INDEPENDENTLY through a Korean Consulate / Embassy or through email directly to TRC 3.
+NOT have to submit your case to TRC 3 through ANY “representative” “Korean Rights” group — we recommend for PRIVACY (and other reasons) that you submit your case INDEPENDENTLY through a Korean Consulate / Embassy or through email directly to TRC 3.

--Especially if you are a U.S. Adoptee, please guard the privacy of your sensitive, private adoption documents in these times!
-Please consider whether or not NOW is the best time to submit sensitive, private adoption documents to ANYONE — including TRC 3!
+NOW is the best time to submit sensitive, private adoption documents to ANYONE — including TRC 3!
 Records management is a big concern for documents submitted to TRC 3.

 Please read about privacy concerns related to TRC 3: